inventree/inventree-docs/docs/extend/plugins.md

 If this mixin is added to a plugin the directory the plugin class is defined in is added to InvenTrees `INSTALLED_APPS`.

 !!! warning "Danger Zone"
-    Only use this plugin if you have an understanding of djangos (https://docs.djangoproject.com/en/3.2/ref/applications/)[app system].
+    Only use this plugin if you have an understanding of djangos [https://docs.djangoproject.com/en/3.2/ref/applications/](app system).
 Plugins with this mixin are deeply integrated into InvenTree and can cause difficult to reproduce or long-running errors.
 Use the built-in testing functions of django to make sure your code does not cause unwanted behaviour in InvenTree.